jenkinsci/ecu-test-execution-plugin/docs/Migration.md

 development and will be available in the future.

 ## Downstream Report Generation
-Still works by archiving the test run report file as artifact and using the Copy Artifact plugin to generate other report formats or upload the report to test.guide on a downstream agent.
+It still works by archiving the test run report file as artifact and using the [Copy Artifact plugin](https://plugins.jenkins.io/copyartifact/) to generate other report formats or upload the report to test.guide on a downstream agent.

 See [advanced usage docs](./AdvancedUsage.md) for example pipelines.

 ## Example pipelines

 The following pipeline examples show the differences between both plugin versions.
 For plugin version 2.x the following